freezy/VisualPinball.Engine/README.md

 VPE also aims to significantly improve the editor experience by extending the editor of the game engine.

+For a more detailed overview, header over to the [website](https://docs.visualpinball.org/creators-guide/introduction/overview.html)!

 ## How?

 The "core" of VPE (i.e. the `VisualPinball.Engine` project) is a pure C# port